Updated: October 2022

 Step 1: Obtain a Security Clearance Letter from the Toronto Police Services (see below Appendix 1 of the University of Toronto Security Plan).
-The Security Clearance Letter must be delivered in person, by the applicant, to the Senior Radiation Safety Officer, University of Toronto.
 The applicant must have a government-issued photo ID (see appendix 1 below).

-Step 2: Provide an updated CV to the Senior Radiation Safety Officer, University of Toronto.
+Step 2: Provide an updated CV or resume to RPS.

 Step 3: Complete the online training EHS 710 Sealed Source Safety (see https://ehs.utoronto.ca/training/my-ehs-training/ for registration)